dsalisbury1141/D3-Challenge/README.md

 How to run my code:
 1. Use the link above to activate the index and javascript and D3 activate
-2. Download my respository and run form VSCode
+2. Download my respository and run from VSCode